kbvaughn2000/kielvaughn.github.io/_posts/2020-06-27-symfonos1-Walkthrough.md

 This showed several different shares that could be connected to anonymously **\\192.168.68.137\anonymous, \\192.168.68.137\IPC$,** and **\\192.168.68.137\print$**.
 There was also a **\\192.168.68.137\helios** share present that anonymous/guest access was disabled on.

 At this point, I tried to connect to the shares anonymous could access to see if anything could be pilfered.
 This was done with **smbclient**.
 The anonymous share was the first to be checked.
 Upon connecting, there was an attention.txt file present.

 ![symfonos1 smbclient anonymous share](/assets/img/symfonos1-8.png)

-I downloaded the file, dropped the smb connection, and read the file locally with **cat**
+I downloaded the file, dropped the smb connection, and read the file locally with **cat**.

 ![symfonos1 smbclient attention.txt](/assets/img/symfonos1-9.png)